Contents

-As part of the UK Government’s attempts to create a smokefree generation and tackle youth vaping, they intend to bring in new regulations that will restrict certain vape flavours which are seen to be particularly appealing to younger vapers.
-Although the scope of these restrictions is yet to be confirmed, and is subject to further consultation, the Government have made it clear that we should expect to see changes to the variety of flavours available on the vaping market in the coming years.
+As part of the UK Government’s attempts to create a smokefree generation and tackle youth vaping, the Conservative Government drafted new regulations for vaping products which included restricting certain vape flavours which are seen to be particularly appealing to younger vapers.

 What is the Tobacco and Vapes Bill?